Suyi32/Suyi32.github.io/_posts_template/2019-11-04-Text-to-SQL.md

 replacing them with their types

 #### SEQ2SQL
-* Encoder-decoder model: The encoder encodes input using two-layer bidirectional LSTM, the decoder network uses a two layer, unidirectional LSTM.
+* Encoder-decoder model with Pointer Network: The encoder encodes input using two-layer bidirectional LSTM, the decoder network uses a two layer, unidirectional LSTM.
+* Apply reinforcement learning to deal with the sequence problem in WHERE clause.
+For example, for the question "which males are older than 18", the queries " SELECT name FROM insurance WHERE age > 18 AND gender = "male" " and " SELECT name FROM insurance WHERE gender = "male" AND age > 18 " both obtain the correct execution result despite not having exact string match.